 Lord, if you are willing, please heal me.
-I know you can do so.
+I know that you are able to do so.
 (3) If the function of a statement would not be understood correctly in your language, use a verb form that would express that function.
 She will give birth to a son, and you will call his name Jesus, for he will save his people from their sins.
 (Matthew 1:21 ULT) She will give birth to a son, and you must call his name Jesus, for he will save his people from their sins.
 Son, your sins are forgiven.
 (Mark 2:5 ULT) Son, I forgive your sins.
+OR:

-Son, God has forgiven your sins.
+Son, God hereby forgives your sins.